Separation ends a Relationship-NOT a family

 - Your costs are significantly less.

-The conflict between impacts heavily-it is a factor we are in control of.
+The conflict is a factor we are in control of.
 That is not to say that it is easy.
 I routinely see parents find bravery and self-restraint in the interest of their children.
-Lecturing children about doing the right thing is easy-but can we show them what that looks like in this situation?
+When they are having difficulty, it is natural to lecture our children about doing the right thing.
+But can we show them what that looks like in this situation?
 I think the answer is yes.

 Are we right for Mediation?